vtocitu365/Data-Visualization/README.md

 ## Structure of visualization

 * Circle: Each circle represents a planetary discovery method.
 Since there are four discovery methods, each year has up to four circles.
-Note that some of these methods didn't exist in the 1990s and 2000s.
-Also, some of these methods didn't yield any discoveries or their planets were removed from consideration as described in the section above.
+Note that some of these methods didn't yield any discoveries or their planets were removed from consideration as described in the section above.
 Thus, the circles representing some methods don't appear every year.

 * x-Axis: The year in which the planet was discovered.